Vote Clears Senegal Opposition Figures For Presidential Run - UrduPoint

 Once the text is officially promulgated, which seems likely given it was backed by the government, both men will be free to run for office.

-Sall, a former mayor of Dakar, and Wade, son of former president Abdoulaye Wade, have both been considered leading contenders for the presidential vote, due in February 2024.
+Sall, a former mayor of Dakar, and Wade, son of former president Abdoulaye Wade, are both considered leading contenders for the presidential vote, due in February 2024.

 They were prevented from running in the last presidential election, in 2019, because of separate convictions for financial crimes.

-The 2019 victor Macky Sall, who is completing his second term in office, is ineligible to run.
+The 2019 victor Macky Sall, who is completing his second term in office, ended months of speculation by announcing in July that he would not seek a third term, the legality of which had been disputed.

-Some observers believe that Saturday's parliamentary vote may help ease the tension that has gripped the country in recent months, as opposition figures complain of moves against them ahead of next year's vote.
+Some observers believe that Saturday's parliamentary vote may help ease the tension that has gripped the country in recent months.

 - Sonko's campaign - Senegal until recently enjoyed a reputation of relative stability in the region.

-But since 2021 it has been shaken by sometimes the deadly political violence between supporters of the government and those of the leading opposition figure Ousmane Sonko.
+But since 2021 it has been shaken by sometimes deadly political violence linked to the judicial woes of leading opposition figure Ousmane Sonko.

-For months, there was speculation that President Sall might run for re-election despite having already served two terms, until he finally confirmed in early July that he would not be standing again.

-But the way in which leading opposition figures such as Wade and Sall had been ruled out of the electoral race because of their convictions also sparked political tension.
+The way leading opposition figures such as Wade and Sall had been ruled out of the electoral race because of their convictions also sparked political tension.

 A government spokesman accused him and his followers of having fomented insurrection and promoted violence.